 This project is a traveling pop-up community engagement project that toured along the East Coast through the summer of 2013.
 Participants approaching the pvc-pipe roadside stand were asked to share advice writeen aCities included: Hammond, LA; Baton Rouge, LA; New Orleans, LA; Dahlonega, GA; Asheville, NC; Philadelphia, PA; Portland, ME; Providence; RI.

 The Sitka Native Education Program invited Sarah to lead eighteen classroom teachers in creating a collaborative mural for the Tribal Youth Center in Sitka, Alaska.
-By considering important cultural questions, learning how to critique, learning how to use writing prompts as a form of idea investigation, and learning basic visual arts skills such as color mixing, the team finished a twelve-by-twelve foot painting for the exterior of the center.
+The team finished a twelve-by-twelve foot painting titled Tsu Heidei Shugaxtutaan (translation: We Will Again Open This Container of Wisdom That Has Been Left in Our Care) by working with the Tlingit community and considering important cultural questions.
 This center is dedicated to Tlingit culture learning.
 This project was facilitated by the Alaska Arts Education Consortium.

 This performance installation created in collaboration with Ryan Conarro is a meditation on the Moments When Something Happens: shared memory; first-hand experiences; and spaces between.
 Joining forces with a team of designer-collaborators, Sarah and Ryan crafted a visual-sonic world with performance and visual components.
 This project was hosted by Generator Theater Company.
-Collaborators = Ellen Reid, J Bradley, Flordelino Lagundino, Kevin Riordan, Giselle Stone
+Collaborators = Ellen Reid, J Bradley, Flordelino Lagundino, Kevin Riordan, Katie Basile, Giselle Stone.

 2012 No Situation Just A Series of Choices